 One last thing…

 Lastly, I recently updated UX Power Tools to work with Auto Layout so now it’s even faster to use!
 I think you’ll dig it.
-If you’re interested, you can get that below, or you can read more about it here.
+If you’re interested, you can read more about it here.